-Step 1: Department assessment
+Step 1: Pre-entry assessment

 You can apply if you have had the pre-entry assessment and have completed any necessary pre-entry courses.
 A completed pre-entry assessment document from the program area must be uploaded to complete your application.

-Step 2: Entrance requirements
+Step 2: Meet the following entrance requirements

-BCIT diploma in Electrical and Computer Engineering Technology with a minimum course average of 65% or
+Option 1: BCIT diploma in Electrical and Computer Engineering Technology with a minimum course average of 65% or

-Diploma from any nationally accredited program in a related engineering technology discipline, with a minimum course average of 65% or
+Option 2: Diploma from any nationally accredited program in a related engineering technology discipline, with a minimum course average of 65% or

-Students with a diploma grade point average between 60 and 65% can only gain full admission status after completing three of the following courses: ELEX 7010, ELEX 7020, ELEX 7030 and ELEX 7040, with an overall average of 70% or more or
+Option 3: Students with a diploma grade point average between 60 and 65% can only gain full admission status after completing three of the following courses: ELEX 7010, ELEX 7020, ELEX 7030 and ELEX 7040, with an overall average of 70% or more or

-An equivalent level of education at the post-secondary level and registration (or qualifying to register) as an Applied Science Technologist with ASTTBC [PDF] will be considered.
+Option 4: An equivalent level of education at the post-secondary level and registration (or qualifying to register) as an Applied Science Technologist with ASTTBC [PDF] will be considered.